bourriquet/imperial_msc_computing/prolog/lexicon/README.md

 # lexicon

-Second assessed coursework (December 2015) for the Prolog component of Integrated Programming Laboratory
+Second assessed coursework (December 2015) for the Prolog component of _550 Integrated Programming Laboratory_.

-All predicates tested using SICStus 4.3.2
+All predicates tested using SICStus 4.3.2.

 ---